mewtyunjay/giphy-clone/README.md

 # GIF Search App

-A modern React application for searching and discovering GIFs using the Giphy API.
-Browse trending GIFs or search for specific content with real-time results.
+A React application for browsing and searching GIFs using the Giphy API.
+View trending GIFs or search for specific content.

 ## Features

-- 🔥 **Trending GIFs**: Displays popular trending GIFs on initial load
+- Display trending GIFs on initial load
-- 🔍 **Search Functionality**: Real-time search for GIFs by keyword
+- Real-time search functionality
-- ⚡ **Fast Performance**: Built with React + TypeScript + Vite for optimal development experience
+- Built with React, TypeScript, and Vite
-- 📱 **Responsive Design**: Works seamlessly across different screen sizes
+- Integration with Giphy API

 ## Tech Stack